UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

 First, the performance gain achieved by DUAL DEC and TOPIC is somewhat limited compared to COPY.
 It suggests that while incorporating topic models and dual decoder design, as proposed in previous work \cite{lu_engage_2021}, can partly address the challenges, its overall benefits to the task may be constrained.

-Second, by integrating pre-trained NLG, T5 demonstrates outstanding performance compared to DUAL DEC, improving the results by large margins.
-It can be attributed to using a pre-trained NLG model (with both encoder and decoder pre-trained), which acquires generic reading and writing skills through large-scale pre-training.
-Also, considering prior findings \cite{lu_engage_2021} implying the limited assistance provided by pre-trained encoders (such as BERT \cite{devlin_bert_2018-1}), we can infer that a pre-trained decoder is more crucial in social media poll generation.
+Second, by integrating pre-trained NLG, \lyx{ChatGLM3 and T5 demonstrate outstanding performance compared to DUAL DEC, improving the results by large margins.
+It can be attributed to using a pre-trained NLG model (with decoder and (or) encoder pre-trained), which acquires generic reading and writing skills through large-scale pre-training.} Also, considering prior findings \cite{lu_engage_2021} implying the limited assistance provided by pre-trained encoders (such as BERT \cite{devlin_bert_2018-1}), we can infer that a pre-trained decoder is more crucial in social media poll generation.

 Third, UniPoll significantly outperforms all baselines and previous state-of-the-art models.
-For example, UniPoll exhibits a ROUGE-1 score of 47.92, surpassing T5 and DUAL DEC, whose scores are 45.33 and 34.98, respectively.
-The benefits may come from our multi-objective optimization design, which helps the model better understand implicit context-question-answer relations.
-Moreover, interestingly, we found that UniPoll also yields more stable output, whose mean standard deviation is 0.25, a reduction of 81.48\% compared to T5.
-It indicates the positive effects of multi-objective optimization on both the overall output quality and stability.
+Specifically, UniPoll achieves a ROUGE-1 score of 47.92, exceeding the performance of both T5 (45.33) and DUAL DEC (34.98).
+When compared with large language models such as GPT-3.5-turbo and ChatGLM3, UniPoll also demonstrates superior results.
+This improvement can be attributed to the multi-objective optimization design, which enables the model to better capture the nuanced relationships between context, questions, and answers.
+Notably, GPT-3.5-turbo, as a proprietary large language model, suffers from performance limitations when relying solely on prompting techniques, further illustrating the advantage of our lightweight approach.
+In addition to improved performance, UniPoll produces more stable outputs, with a mean standard deviation of 0.25, reflecting an 81.48\% reduction compared to T5.
+This underscores the positive influence of multi-objective optimization on both output quality and consistency.

+A similar conclusion can be drawn from the curated English benchmark \textit{RedditPolls}, as shown in Table \ref{tab:reddit_polls_PG} , further demonstrating the generalization capability of UniPoll across different languages and cultural contexts.
+Given the comparable results, our subsequent experiments will be conducted on the standard \textit{WeiboPolls} benchmark unless otherwise specified.